 MORE INFO: Website || Itunes || Youtube || Facebook || Twitter

-I didn’t know how to feel about their sound the first time I listened to Haisuinonasa.
-After multiple listens to their work (which really grew on me in time), I came to suspect it was because the band’s sound draws influence from a vast array of genres—to the extent that it really took a while to absorb and acknowledge what I heard.
-This “wide range” remark , should really be reserved for bands like Haisuinonasa (and Boris covered above).
+You may not know how to feel about their sound the first time you listen to Haisuinonasa.
+The band’s sound draws influence from such a vast array of genres that it may take a while to absorb and acknowledge what you hear (This “wide range” remark should really be reserved for bands like Haisuinonasa, and Boris covered above).
 When you delve into their discography, you’ll notice their knack of bringing in elements of prog-rock, jazz fusion, dream pop, math-y post-rock, electronica and more to their music.

 The band has been around since 2004 and shared the stage with bands like Do Make Say Think and This Town Needs Guns.
 Offering seductive vocals sprinkled over syncopated rhythms and diverse instrumentation, Haisuinonasa takes you on one hell of a trip.